 As usual, this is where I regularly search the market to see if there are better deals available for the price range.
 And currently, the EX 15 is an excellent purchase for less than $500 (it was overpriced at $700).

 As described below, this indoor bike is pretty solid and has a great built and even more importantly, it synchs with the Echelon spinning application to allow you track your stats on the screen of your smart phone or tablet.

-As for comparison with similarly priced bikes, it stands above them all (currently in March 2021).
+As for comparison with similarly priced bikes, it stands shoulder to shoulder with most of them, if not above them.
 It even has a fully inclosed flywheel which is an important factor for households with children.
 All in all, based on several criteria and my person experience in the industry, the Echelon EX15 is a great buy.